 Top Companies Using ASP.NET

-- Microsoft – Microsoft is the creator and also the primary user of ASP.NET for wide range of platforms, application development, and services.
+- Microsoft – Microsoft is the creator and also the primary user of ASP.NET for a wide range of platforms, application development, and services.

 - Stack Overflow – Stack Overflow is developed using ASP.NET, which handles millions of queries from developers efficiently.